Planning for CloudBees CI on modern cloud platforms

 CloudBees cannot provide Kubernetes support.

-Decide whether the team that is responsible for maintaning CloudBees CI on modern cloud platforms will be the same team that is responsible for maintaining the Kubernetes cluster.
+Decide whether the team that is responsible for maintaining CloudBees CI on modern cloud platforms will be the same team that is responsible for maintaining the Kubernetes cluster.

-The team should be knowledgable in Kubernetes.
-If you will use a different team, make sure both teams are available to work with CloudBees.
+The team should be knowledgeable in Kubernetes.
+If you use a different team, make sure both teams are available to work with CloudBees.

 Determine if CloudBees CI on modern cloud platforms will run on a dedicated Kubernetes cluster or with other applications.